sumbach/modern-cljs/doc/tutorial-13.md

 > complete the form.* message when the user typed something wrong in the
 > form fields.

-I don't know about you, but even for such a small and stupid case, the use of a validator library seems to be effective, at least in terms of code clarity and readability.
+I don't know about you, but even for such a small and simple case, the use of a validator library seems to be effective, at least in terms of code clarity and readability.

-Anyway, let's run the application as usual to verify that the interaction with the just-added validator is working as expected.
+Anyway, let's run the application as usual to verify that the interaction with the new validator is working as expected.

 ```bash
 rm -rf out # it's better to be safe than sorry